RedberryHealth/FRONTEND_HIRING_TASK/README.md

 ### Important Instructions:

-Please complete the following task and submit it as a GitHub repository.
-Send the repository link in response to the email you received regarding this task.
+Please ***clone the provided GitHub repository, do not download it.
+After completing the task, push your changes to a fork of the repository on your GitHub account.*** Send the link to your forked repository in response to the email you received regarding this task.
 Execution time will be evaluated based on the timestamp of the email and your reply.
 Each step will be assessed, including execution time, understanding of the tasks, response quality, and code quality.

 Refer to the provided assessment table carefully, as each criterion will be graded to compare applicants.
 Note that bonus points are awarded at double the rate, but only if all mandatory tasks are successfully implemented.